Afghan finance minister faces corruption investigation

-KABUL Afghanistan's top anti-corruption chief said on Thursday the finance minister's business affairs will be investigated after accusations aired on Afghan television that he stashed away more than $1 million (643,900 pounds) in overseas banks.
+KABUL Aug 2 Afghanistan's top anti-corruption chief said on Thursday the finance minister's business affairs will be investigated after accusations aired on Afghan television that he stashed away more than $1 million in overseas banks.

 Hazarat Omar Zakhilwal, championed by international donors for his integrity in a country mired in graft, over the past five years had transferred the money to accounts in Canada, according Afghanistan's largest commercial TV channel, Tolo TV.